How to Get Out of Debt Canada

 Consumer proposal – negotiate a payment plan with your creditors

 A Licensed Insolvency Trustee can help you file a consumer proposal to your creditors, in which you make set payments you can afford for up to five years.
-These payments are distributed to your creditors and the government-legislated Trustee fees.
-Consumer proposal is a great bankruptcy alternative if you have more debts than you can handle, but earn a stable income.
+These payments cover the amount paid to your creditors and the government-legislated Trustee fees.
+Consumer proposal is a practical bankruptcy alternative if you have more debts than you can handle but earn a stable income.